Constraints on ultraheavy dark matter from the CDEX-10 experiment at the China Jinping Underground Laboratory: Conclusion

 \section{Conclusion}

 In this work, we developed a comprehensive Monte Carlo simulation framework to investigate the energy deposition processes of UHDM in $p$PCGe detectors.
 A more detailed Earth shielding model was adopted, and the effects of different terrestrial structures on dark matter velocity attenuation and the expected energy spectrum were thoroughly analyzed.
-Through the analysis of CDEX-10 experimental data, the first exclusion area for UHDM was established by the CDEX collaboration, with the best limits for solid-state detectors in direct detection experiments being achieved when $m_{\chi} < 10^8~\mathrm{GeV}$.
+We also provide a more detailed discussion on the applicable scope of the UHDM linear propagation model.
+Through the analysis of CDEX-10 experimental data, the first exclusion area for UHDM was established by the CDEX Collaboration, with the best limits for solid-state detectors in direct detection experiments being achieved when $m_{\chi} < 10^8~\mathrm{GeV}$.
 This result demonstrates that detectors with low background and low energy thresholds exhibit better constraints in UHDM analyses.

 CDEX-50, the next generation of the CDEX experiment, is currently in preparation~\cite{CDEX50}.
 An array of 50 1-kg $p$PCGe detectors units will be operated in liquid nitrogen cryostats at CJPL-II laboratory.
-The projected background level is expected to reach $10^{-2}~\mathrm{cpkkd}$ at 0--12 keVee, about 2 order of magnitude lower than the CDEX-10 experiment.
-We expect a significantly strong constraints for lower cross section limits.
+The projected background level is expected to reach $10^{-2}~\mathrm{cpkkd}$ at 0--12 keVee, about 2 orders of magnitude lower than the CDEX-10 experiment.
+We expect significantly strong constraints for lower cross section limits.
 Analysis of multiple interactions in different detectors will be applied to extend the exclusion area to heavier mass regions.

-\acknowledgments This work was supported by the National Key Research and Development Program of China (Grants No. 2022YFA1605000 and No. 2023YFA1607101) and the National Natural Science Foundation of China (Grants No. 12425507, No. 12322511, No. 12175112 and No. 12005111).
+\acknowledgments This work was supported by the National Key Research and Development Program of China (Grants No. 2022YFA1605000 and No. 2023YFA1607101) and the National Natural Science Foundation of China (Grants No. 12425507, No. 12322511, No. 12175112, and No. 123B2087).
 We acknowledge the Center of High Performance Computing, Tsinghua University, for providing the facility support.
-We would like to thank CJPL and its staff for hosting and supporting the CDEX project.
-CJPL isjointly operated by Tsinghua University and Yalong River Hydropower Development Company.
+We thank CJPL and its staff for hosting and supporting the CDEX project.
+CJPL is jointly operated by Tsinghua University and Yalong River Hydropower Development Company.